 4) Two letters of reference, one from the student's academic advisor and one from a faculty member or administrator at the applicant's institution

 In late January, a Centre committee nominates the two or three students to the reviewing committee (composed of representatives of each denomination and the participating school/university in Northern Ireland), then reviews the applications.
 Students are typically notified of their acceptance and placement by the end of March.

 Deposit.
-The $350 non-refundable deposit/surcharge must be paid at the Centre business office (Boles Hall) one week after you hear of your acceptance, to hold your place in the program.
+The $375 non-refundable deposit/surcharge must be paid at the Centre business office (Boles Hall) one week after you hear of your acceptance to hold your place in the program.

-Insurance.
+Medical Insurance.
 Students studying abroad through any Centre program receive travel and accident insurance at no additional cost.
 Centre's Study Abroad Insurance, while provided through EIIA (Educational & Institutional Insurance Administrators), is administered through AIG Assist.
 Every student studying abroad with Centre College receives an AIG Assist contact and information card as well as a passport sticker.
 Each has the Centre insurance policy number, which is the only information needed to receive services.
 The categories of coverage provided are: accident and sickness ($100,000 limit with a $250 deductible); emergency medical evacuation and emergency family travel ($100,000 limit); accidental death and disability ($200,000 limit); and repatriation of remains ($100,000 limit).
 For specific questions, please contact the International Programs office at 859.238.5285 or email@example.com.